Joel Selwood: 2017

 Despite missing several games, Selwood was named to the All-Australian team for the sixth time, this time not as a starter but in the interchange.
 He finished second in the voting for the AFLPA Most Courageous Player Award, and third for the AFLPA Best Captain Award.
-In the offseason, Selwood rejoined the national team for the International Rules Series.
-Australia won both test of the series to retake the Cormac McAnallen Cup, though Selwood received a black card and was sent off in the second test for knocking Chris Barrett to the ground with a high hit after Barrett had already disposed of the ball.
+In the off-season, Selwood rejoined the national team for the 2017 International Rules Series.
+Australia won both Tests of the series to retake the Cormac McAnallen Cup, though Selwood received a black card and was sent off in the second Test for knocking Chris Barrett to the ground with a high hit after Barrett had already disposed of the ball.

+2018

-Geelong entered the 2018 AFL season with Gary Ablett Jr., a two-time Brownlow winner, returning to the club and joining Selwood and Dangerfield in the midfield.
-Selwood began the season by playing his 250th game in Round 1 against Melbourne, becoming the third-quickest player to reach the milestone in VFL/AFL history behind only Wayne Schimmelbusch and Adam Goodes.
+Geelong entered the 2018 AFL season with Gary Ablett Jr, a two-time Brownlow winner, returning to the club and joining Selwood and Dangerfield in the midfield.
+Selwood began the season by playing his 250th game in Round 1 against Melbourne, becoming the third-quickest player to reach the milestone in VFL/AFL history, behind only Wayne Schimmelbusch and Adam Goodes.
 He had a season-best 39 disposals in his milestone game, which Geelong won by three points.
 Despite this initial success and the promise for the season, Geelong missed out on the double chance for just the third time in Selwood's career as they finished eight on the ladder and barely made the finals.
 Geelong exited the finals series in the first week with an Elimination Final loss to Melbourne by 29 points.
 Selwood's poor performance while being tagged by Melbourne's James Harmes was regarded as a key factor in the game.
 Although Selwood finished with 25 disposals, he only had 14 through the first three quarters when Haynes was tagging him.
-Despite Geelong's struggles in the home and away rounds, Selwood was praised for his performance and leadership throughout the season.
+Despite Geelong's struggles in the home-and-away rounds, Selwood was praised for his performance and leadership throughout the season.
 He finished fourth in the AFLPA Best Captain Award voting.
-He accrued 14 Brownlow votes, tied for second-most on the team behind the 17 from Dangerfield.
+He accrued 14 Brownlow votes to tie for the second-most votes on the team, behind the 17 votes Dangerfield polled.
 This was the last of Selwood's eleven consecutive seasons of polling double-digit Brownlow votes.
 He only ranked fifth in the Carji Greeves Medal voting.